2006coder/HES/README.md

    ```bash
    npm install
    ```
+3. Add new data to the json data file.

-3. Upload sample data to Firebase:
+4. Upload that data to Firebase:
    ```bash
    node upload-data.js
    ```

-4. Start the development server:
+5. Start the development server:
    ```bash
    npm start
    ```